-Impairment of Long-term Strategic and Equity Investments
+Impairment of Long-Term Strategic and Equity Investments

-We assess the recoverability of the carrying value of strategic investments at least annually.
+We assess the recoverability of the carrying value of strategic investments on an ongoing basis, but at least annually.
 Factors that we consider important in determining whether an assessment is warranted and could trigger impairment include, but are not limited to, the likelihood that the company in which we invested would have insufficient cash flows to operate for the next twelve months, significant changes in the company's operating performance or business model and changes in overall market conditions.
 These investments are in private companies of which we typically own less than 10% of the outstanding stock.
+We account for these investments under the cost method.
 Because there is not a liquid market for these securities, we often must make estimates of the value of our investments.

-We recorded charges related to other than temporary declines in the value of certain strategic investments of \$10.8 million in 2001.
-We also recorded a gain on the disposition of a long-term strategic investment of \$1.6 million in 2001.
-It was also determined that a further adjustment to the carrying value of the investments.
-Further write-downs may be required in future depending upon our assessment of the performance of the underlying investee companies at that time.
-As of December 31, 2002, long-term strategic investments, net of valuation allowances, amounted to \$2.9 million.
+We recorded charges related to other than temporary declines in the value of certain strategic investments of \$1.8 million in 2001.
+During 2002, we recorded additional impairments of \$1.2 million.
+These impairments were related to our investments in several different companies, which were fully impaired due to insolvency after having been partially impaired in 2001.
+One investment was impaired due to an other than temporary decline in value which was triggered by a significant impact of foreign currency exchange rates on the company.
+As of December 31, 2002, we have recorded a total of \$12.0 million of impairments with respect to our long-term strategic investments.
+Further write-downs may be required in the future depending upon our assessment of the performance of the underlying investee companies at that time.
+As of December 31, 2002, long-term strategic investments amounted to \$2.9 million, which primarily represents the remaining investment in Modulo Security Solutions in Brazil.

 In April 2002, we began accounting for our investment in Entrust Japan under the equity method in accordance with the provisions of APB No. 18, "The Equity Method of Accounting for Investments in Common Stock" and ARB No. 51, "Consolidated Financial Statements".
-Accordingly, on the step-by-step acquisition method, we recorded a retroactive adjustment to consolidated accumulated deficit to record our share of the post-acquisition losses of Entrust Japan of prior years of \$393,000, as required by this accounting guidance.
-This retroactive adjustment is attributable to our pro rata share of losses recorded by Entrust Japan during the period in which we owned less than 10% of their voting stock, to the extent of our previous investment.
-Our balance sheet at December 31, 2001, as reported in our consolidated financial statements included elsewhere in this Annual Report, has been restated to reflect this retroactive adjustment.
-Prior years' comparative results have been restated in 1998 and 1999 to reflect this retroactive adjustment.
+Accordingly, on the step-by-step acquisition method, during the second quarter of 2002, we recorded a retroactive adjustment to consolidated accumulated deficit to record our share of the post-acquisition losses of Entrust Japan for prior years in the amount of \$393 thousand, as required by this accounting guidance.
+This retroactive adjustment is attributable to our pro rata share of losses recorded by Entrust Japan, during the period in which we owned less than 10% of its voting stock, to the extent of our previous investment, and affected the results of periods prior to those shown in our consolidated financial statements included in this report.

-In addition, we recorded our share of post-acquisition losses of Entrust Japan, in the amount of \$602,000 in our consolidated losses for 2002.
-These losses are attributable to our pro rata share of Entrust Japan's losses in 2002, while we had an equity ownership of approximately 39% of their voting stock.
+In addition, we recorded our share of post-acquisition losses of Entrust Japan, in the amount of \$602 thousand in our consolidated losses for 2002.
+These losses are attributable to our pro rata share of Entrust Japan's losses while we have had an equity ownership of approximately 39% of its voting stock.